freenas/freenas-docs/userguide/storage.rst

 permissions allow them to access it.

 .. note:: By design, `GELI <http://www.freebsd.org/cgi/man.cgi?query=geli>`_
-   uses two randomized encryption keys for each disk.
-One is the key discussed in this guide, the other is a "master" key stored on the disk itself, in a strongly encrypted form, which the user never sees.
-Loss of a disk's master key due to disk corruption would be equivalent to any other disk failure, and as with any failure, other disks in the pool will contain accessible copies of the uncorrupted data.
+   uses *two* randomized encryption keys for each disk.
+One is the key discussed in this guide.
+The other, called the disk's "master key", is stored on the disk itself, in a strongly encrypted form which the user never sees.
+Loss of a disk's master key due to disk corruption would be equivalent to any other disk failure, and in a redundant pool, other disks will contain accessible copies of the uncorrupted data.
    Therefore, while it is *possible* to separately backup any master keys, it is **not** considered necessary or useful to do so.